section-engineering-education/engineering-education/articles/css-flexbox-vs-css-grid/index.md

 ![](/engineering-education/css-flexbox-vs-css-grid/grid-and-flexible.jpg)

-Go up to the container, and apply the wrap property to it because that's the container of these items.
+Apply the wrap property to the container because that's the container of these items.
 It's going to control the wrapping of those items.

 Let's do that.